Skip to content

 Note

-You must edit the following command and other command-line statements to replace the <project name> placeholder with your project name.
-You may also be required to edit the zone location, which is set to us-central1 in the above example.
+You must edit the above command and other command-line statements to replace the <project ID> placeholder with your project ID (see available projects with gcloud projects list command).
+You may also be required to edit the zone location, which is set to us-central1-a in the above example.
 Other parameters specify that we are creating a cluster with 3 nodes and with machine type of 4 vCPUs.

 You may wait a few minutes for the cluster to be generated.